andrewintw/line-notify-from-cli/README.md

 I study this topic is because when I do a full build in a compile server.
 That will be good if I can get a notify message when the build process is done.

-For example, use the following command:
+For example, When I use the following command:

-	$ make; ./line-notify.sh "build is done"
+	$ make clean && make V=s; ./line-notify.sh "build is done"

+I would like to get the message "build is done" in my smartphone LINE app.

 And I think this simple script could be integrated into an auto-build system in the future.